Secure-and-Intelligent-Systems-Lab/SemanticVideoTransformer/README.md

 # End-to-End Semantic Video Transformer for Zero-Shot Action Recognition

+Code and proposed experimentation setup for the paper [End-to-End Semantic Video Transformer for Zero-Shot Action Recognition](https://arxiv.org/abs/2203.05156).
+The annotated class descriptions can be found in the Annotations folder.

 ## Proposed Fair ZSL Test Setup

 We pool the valid test classes from several benchmark datasets to form a novel test set.
 Altogether, there are 30 unique classes from the UCF-101, HMDB-51, and ActivityNet datasets, as shown in the table below.
 We handpick each class carefully such that it does not violate the zero-shot learning (ZSL) premise.